sMaX2016/supercollider-book/_build/html/_sources/chapters/preamble/algorithms.md

 The "inputs" might be titles, prices, or rules; the "outputs" are the actions we take.
 This universality of the algorithmic perspective once inspired philosophical dreams of complete formalization.

-In the early 17th century, thinkers such as Leibniz's intellectual heirs and later in the 20th century formalists like Russell and Hilbert envisioned a universal logical system---a calculus ratiocinator---capable of resolving any mathematical statement by mechanical reasoning.
+In the early 17th century, thinkers such as Leibniz and later in the 20th century formalists like Russell and Hilbert envisioned a universal logical system---a *calculus ratiocinator*---capable of resolving any mathematical statement by mechanical reasoning.
 In *Grundzüge der theoretischen Logik* {cite}`hilbert:1928`, Hilbert and Ackermann raised the question now known as the *Entscheidungsproblem*: can there be an algorithm that decides the truth or falsity of any statement in first-order logic?

-Initially, it seemed plausible and it is known that this is true for *propositional logic* and the *Presburger arithmetic* (arithmetic of natural numbers with addition but not multiplication).
+Initially, it seemed plausible that the answer is 'yes'.
+It was quickly known that algorithmic decidability works for *propositional logic* and the *Presburger arithmetic* (arithmetic of natural numbers with addition but not multiplication).
-But this vision encountered a decisive rupture in 1931, when Kurt Gödel, in *Über formal unentscheidbare Sätze der Principia Mathematica* {cite}`goedel:1931`, demonstrated two groundbreaking results:
+But, in 1931, this vision encountered a decisive rupture when Kurt Gödel, in *Über formal unentscheidbare Sätze der Principia Mathematica* {cite}`goedel:1931`, demonstrated two groundbreaking results:

 1. **Incompleteness:** Any sufficiently expressive formal system (one that includes arithmetic) will contain true statements that are unprovable within that system.
 2. **Inconsistency barrier:** Such a system cannot prove its own consistency without contradiction.